Ishkq in Paris: Plot

-While leaving Akash asks for spending time with him but Ishkq denies, but she later agrees since he is also not interested in commitment and will never meet again or ask address, number or email id.
-Akash gives her a rose and Ishkq asks him to meet at 7:55pm sharp at Eiffel tower entrance.
-Ishkq surprises Akash by showing him the Eiffel tower fills with lights and she narrates how she met an Italian waiter and fell in love at first sight in Rome, but he is weak and started crying.
-She used to go every morning his cafe for breakfast.
-When they roam around they see couple kissing but he never kisses her, she hints that after hot kisses cold gelato is good.
+While leaving, Akash asks for spending time with him, but Ishkq denies, but she later agrees since he is also not interested in commitment and will never meet again or ask for an address, number, or email ID.
+Akash gives her a rose, and Ishkq asks him to meet at 7:55 pm sharp at the Eiffel Tower entrance.
+Ishkq surprises Akash by showing him the Eiffel Tower filled with lights, and she narrates how she met an Italian waiter and fell in love at first sight in Rome, but he is weak and started crying.
+She used to go every morning to his cafe for breakfast.
+When they roam around, they see couple kissing but he never kisses her, she hints that after hot kisses cold gelato is good.
 He gets her gelato but charges her 4 euros.
 Akash teases her that even her love will be charged by this Italian waiter and her love for being served by men.
 Seems that he is an agent working at London and lives on commission like the hero of movie Jery Mcquire played by Tom Cruise.
 Akash falls in love with her eyes and says anyone will forget if they see her eyes filled with love but again teases her last bf – Italian waiter.
 It was love in air or Paris's magic, both wanted the night to be beautiful.
 Chunky Pandey stops them running around, says he has everything like antiques in the world and gives him a fun dice and they go to disc have drinks and dance.